-- Have you got a monster's finger? - Have you got any spider's legs?
+- Do you have a monster's finger? - Do you have any spider's legs?

 Ask if anyone can tell you what the difference is.
-Then explain, using examples, that we use singular when we only expect there to be one item, and use plural when we expect there to be more than one item (a good example is in a student's pencil case - it would be more natural to say "Have you got a stapler?" than "any staplers").
+Then explain, using examples, that we use singular when we only expect there to be one item, and use plural when we expect there to be more than one item (a good example is in a student's pencil case - it would be more natural to say "Do you have a stapler?" than "any staplers").